mxashlynn/Parquet/CONTRIBUTING.md

 # Contributing
 Thank you for your interest in contributing to Parquet!

+This project is released as-is, with no gurantee of future maintenance.
+Work may continue as time allows.

+This project may be forked in accordance with the license terms You may also report issues or suggest improvements, but please respect that these may not be applied or acted on.

-Because this project is currently primarily a means for the creator, Paige, to expand their own coding knowledge, contributions at present are on an invite-only basis.
+Because this project is a means for the creator, Paige, to expand their own knowledge and experience, contributions at present are invite-only.

-This is likely to change as the project matures, so feel free to check back!
+However, you're always welcome fork the library and/or use its tools in your own projects, provided you respect the licensing.